larssandell/museum/README.md

 ## Description

-For this school project i was tasked to design and create a homepage for The Science Museum, the target audience is kids but also the parents.
+For this school project I was tasked to design and create a homepage for The Science Museum, the target audience is kids but also the parents.
 Using only CSS and HTML.
-And deployd with Netlify
+And deployed with Netlify.

 ### Pages that it includes: